bryanyzhu/GuidedNet/README.md

 This the relase of the CVPR 2017 BNMW workshop version of GuidedNet, "Guided Optical Flow Learning".
 You can refer to paper for more details at [Openreview](https://openreview.net/forum?id=S1kggAGgb&noteId=S1kggAGgb) or [Arxiv](https://arxiv.org/abs/1702.02295).

 The code base is heavily borrowed from [DispNet](https://lmb.informatik.uni-freiburg.de/resources/software.php) and [UnsupFlownet](http://scs.ryerson.ca/~jjyu/).
-Thanks for opensourcing the code.
+Thanks for open sourcing the code.

 Dependencies
 =========

 OpenCV 3 (Installation can be refered [here](https://github.com/BVLC/caffe/wiki/OpenCV-3.2-Installation-Guide-on-Ubuntu-16.04))

 Tested on Ubuntu 16.04 with Titan X GPU, CUDNN 5.1

 Compiling